 - Former students and alumni/ae recently enrolled in the previous two semesters (when the underlying facts and circumstances of the complaint first occurred)

 Please note that only the student affected by the event may file a formal complaint.
-Formal complaints may not be anonymous and may not be submitted for issues which already have a defined process.
+Formal complaints may not be anonymous and may not be submitted for issues that already have a defined process.

 Students with complaints about a Title IX issue (harassment, discrimination sexual misconduct) should contact one of the following: